micahriggan/gerald_bot_v2/README.md

 Instructions for writing your own plugins can also be found in the repo above.

 ## Setup

+1) Make sure you have node v4 or greater installed.

-1) Clone / Fork the repo
+2) Clone / Fork the repo

-2) Create a `/setup/custom/credentials.js` file and `/setup/custom/settings.json` file.
+3) Create a `/setup/custom/credentials.js` file and `/setup/custom/settings.json` file.

-3) Find your XMPP password on LCTV page.
+4) Find your XMPP password on LCTV page.
 	1. Open your live stream page (https://www.livecoding.tv/USERNAME)
 	2. Open Dev Tools and switch to the Elements tab
 	3. Search the HTML content for "password".
 	4. The XMPP password will be a long string in an object containing 'jid' and 'password'.

-4) Fill in the `/setup/custom/credentials.js` file with the following format:
+5) Fill in the `/setup/custom/credentials.js` file with the following format:

 ```
 var username = 'LCTV_BOT_USERNAME'; // Must be an existing user